 He continues to perform extensively throughout the United States, Canada and in 2016 he toured the UK for 11 concerts which included the illustrious Royal Albert Hall.

-Lightfoot has won 15 Juno Awards and been nominated for five Grammy Awards.
-He was inducted into the Canadian Music Hall of Fame in 1986 and the Canadian Country Music Hall Of Fame in 2001.
+Gordon Lightfoot has won 15 JUNO Awards and has been nominated for five Grammy Awards.
+He was inducted into the Canadian Music Hall of Fame in 1986 and the Canadian Country Music Hall of Fame in 2001.
 In May 2003, he was made a Companion of the Order of Canada and is also a member of the Order of Ontario.
-In 2004, Lightfoot was inducted into the Canadian Songwriters Hall of Fame and, in 2012, the U.S. Songwriters Hall of Fame.
+In 2004 he was inducted into the Canadian Songwriters Hall of Fame, and in 2012 into the U.S. Songwriters Hall of Fame.